 In 1894, Spooner Library and the chancellor’s residence were erected through the generosity of another large donor.

 James Naismith, who had invented the game of basketball in 1891, joined the KU faculty in 1898 to coach basketball, teach physical education, and serve as chaplain.
 At that time, basketball was regarded in Kansas as a woman’s sport after coeds had experimented with the game in 1896.
 Naismith was surprised by the game’s popularity, commenting that wrestling was better exercise and that he enjoyed watching gymnasts as much as basketball.
 However, by the turn of the century, enough colleges had basketball teams that intercollegiate competition was possible.
 Forrest “Phog” Allen, one of Naismith’s students, became known as the father of basketball coaching.

 By 1900, the campus had grown to 50 acres with nine instruction buildings and 1,294 students.
 The years of Mr. Strong’s administration were years of expansion.
-In 1902 the first session of summer school was held.
-In the next decade, the number of buildings grew to 20, including the natural history museum, Green Hall, the Eleanor Bell Memorial Hospital, and the Robinson Auditorium-Gymnasium.
-The campus also grew to 163.5 acres laid out by a landscape gardener.
+In 1902, the first session of summer school was held.
+In the next decade, the number of buildings grew to 20, including the Natural History Museum, Green Hall, the Eleanor Bell Memorial Hospital, and the Robinson Auditorium-Gymnasium.
+The campus also grew to 163.5 acres, which a landscape gardener laid out.
 Potter Lake near the west side was constructed in 1910-11 for fire protection and ornamentation.